 1. To obtain the Lumfoundry Template repository, click on the ‘Deploy Lumfoundry’ and choose the directory to deploy the Lumfoundry Template repository.
 Keep “foundry name” as default in “deploy options” prompt.
 This will create a "lumfoundry_template" folder in your chosen directory.

-3. Follow steps in Loading the Verilog- A Virtuoso library.
-The library should be added to the Library Manager of Virtuoso.
+5. Load the library depending on the platform you have chosen.
+For Virtuoso, follow steps in Loading the Verilog- A Virtuoso library.
+For OptoCompiler, consult the in-product user manual.
+The library should be added to the Library Manager of your tool.
 Browse the elements of this library to find elements like those in your library.
 In the next section of this tutorial, we will be looking to update the ‘lum_wg_strip_straight_c’ element.